WardenSlayer/Mousehunt-UserScripts/README.md

 # MH-UserScripts
-Scripts for the game Mousehunt
+Fun and helpful scripts for the game Mousehunt (https://www.mousehuntgame.com)